 The Foundation provides the community an opportunity to enhance education in Seminole County Public Schools by supporting district programs such as teacher recruitment, volunteer retention and by recognizing our high performing educators and support staff.

 The business community has opportunities to support these programs and events through a variety of events.

-Young Men & Women of ExcellenceIncreasing graduation and achievement rates of minority male and female students
+Young Men & Women of ExcellenceIncreasing leadership development for students of color

 By mentoring, coaching and facilitating academic performance through proven methods of support and intervention, this program is helping young minority students overcome barriers at Lake Brantley, Lake Howell, Lake Mary, Lyman, Seminole, and Winter Springs High Schools.
 Working alongside teachers, counselors, families and students, this initiative seeks to enhance the social, emotional, academic and health outcomes for these students.

 Supporting District InitiativesHelping to launch innovative programs that enhance education and opportunities within SCPS

 The Physics Bus is part of the overall SCPS Physics Initiative which aims to increase the number of students who elect to take physics at the high school level.
 Due to lack of exposure to physics and applied mathematics at an early age, many students graduate from high school without the skills or interest necessary to pursue STEM-related fields at the post-secondary level.